microsoft/react-native-windows/vnext/docs/NativeModules.md

 }
 ```

 First off, you'll see that we're making use of the `Microsoft.ReactNative.Managed` library, which provides the easiest (and recommended) experience for authoring native modules.
-Rather than implement the `INativeModule` interface directly with our class, we're implementing `IManagedNativeModule`, which will be passsed as a parameter to the `ManagedNativeModule` helper class.
+Rather than implement the `INativeModule` interface directly with our class, we're implementing [IManagedNativeModule](../Microsoft.ReactNative.Managed/ManagedNativeModule.cs), which will be passsed as a parameter to the `ManagedNativeModule` helper class.

 To fulfill `IManagedNativeModule`, we only have to implement two things: the `Name` property getter and the `Initialize()` method.